 Principal, The John Flynn College, James Cook University

 Michael commenced as Principal of The John Flynn College in January 2015.
 Before then he was Rector (Principal) of St John’s College within the University of Sydney and (earlier again) Deputy Principal of St Leo’s College within the University of Queensland.
 His professional background is in education and his academic qualifications include Dip T., B.Ed., M.Ed.
-He is currently enrolled in an Ed.D.
+He is currently enrolled in an Ed.D with a particular focus on the first year student experience in university residential environments.

 Dr Marie Leech,